We recommend reading all of the FAQ’s to get a full understanding of the event.

 Yes.
 Early bird registration is $100/team through June 1.
 Regular registration is $125/team through June 15.
 Limited rush registration is available for $150/team through June 20.
 See next question for more information.

 I want to participate, but my teammate and I are not able to pay the full entry fee.

 There are a couple of options.
 The first is to raise funds to cover your registration fees by asking your friends/family/coworkers, etc. to help sponsor your team.
 For more information about this, click here.

 Thanks to a generous donor, we do have a limited amount of scholarships available to help cover registration fees.
 In order to be eligible, your team must include a youth under the age of 18.
-For more information about this please contact Becky at 970-879-6141 ext.
-301 or firstname.lastname@example.org.
+For more information about this please contact Maura at 970-879-6141 ext.
+300 or email@example.com.